Thai police winning the battle on the street as more militant protesters turn off the public - Thai Examiner

 The Redem movement is one of the most hardline of a diverse number of protest groups that has particularly targeted the Thai monarchy since the demonstrations erupted last year.

-Amid the sale of protest kites to fly over Sanam Luang on Saturday evening before the violence took hold, the group at 7.19 pm began encouraging protesters to read a book online via a PDF upload based on a speech given by pro-democracy activist Arnon Nampa on August 3rd last year themed Phra Maha Kasat Kap Sangkhom (The Monarchy and Thai Society).
+Amid the sale of protest kites to fly over Sanam Luang on Saturday evening before the violence took hold, the group at 7.19 pm began encouraging protesters to read a book online via a PDF upload based on a speech given by pro-democracy activist Arnon Nampa at a highly significant protest event on August 3rd last year, themed Phra Maha Kasat Kap Sangkhom (The Monarchy and Thai Society).

-It was also reported that some copies of the booklet were made available among the crown on Saturday evening.
+It was also reported that some physical copies of the booklet were made available among the crowd on Saturday evening.

-Publishing house in Nonthaburi raided, books seized containing August 2020 speech of Arnon Nampa
+Publishing house in Nonthaburi raided, books seized containing August 2020 speech by Arnon Nampa

-Earlier on Saturday, Nonthaburi police had drained a publishing house in the province identified as Samesky Publishing Co., and seized up to 80 copies of the book.
+Earlier on Saturday, Nonthaburi police raided a publishing house in the province identified as Samesky Publishing Co., and seized up to 80 copies of the book.

 A Facebook announcement by Same Sky Books, later on Saturday, made it clear that the organisation was not responsible for the printing of the book.

-Crackdown has seen protest leaders jailed without bail and facing very stiff jail sentences if convicted in court
+Crackdown has seen protest leaders jailed without bail and facing very stiff prison sentences if convicted in court

 Mr Arnon and other key protest leaders are currently being held at Bangkok Remand Prison on lèse-majesté charges and since February 9th last have been refused bail six times with the court having warned the defendants that they face heavy jail sentences if found guilty.